jmacglashan/burlap/README.md

 ### Maven

 Compile with `mvn compile`.
 Create a jar file with `mvn package` This will create a jar in the target directory along with sources and Java doc.
 It will also create a jar that includes all the dependencies.
-Install to your local reposoitory with `mvn install`.
+Install to your local repository with `mvn install`.

 ### Ant